 Try these troubleshooting steps in order; if you continue to have problems, you can submit a support request and Technical Support can help you.

-The type core is the background process that activates and deactivates fonts for Connect Fonts and Suitcase Fusion.
-Sometimes the core can't respond properly because it takes longer than expected to start, and you get this error code as a result.
-Close Connect Fonts or Suitcase Fusion, wait 5 to 10 seconds, and open it again.
+Sometimes the background process for Connect Fonts called the type core can't respond properly because it takes longer than expected to start, and you get this error code as a result.
+Close the Connect Fonts Desktop or Suitcase Fusion error message and the application, wait 5 to 10 seconds, and open it again.

 If you set Connect Fonts or Suitcase Fusion as a login item in macOS, it may open before the type core has started.
 There's no way to set login items to start in a specific order in macOS; remove Connect Fonts or Suitcase Fusion as a login item and open it after you've logged in to macOS.

-- Control-click on the Connect Fonts or Suitcase Fusion icon in the Dock
+- Control-click on the Suitcase Fusion icon in the Dock

 - Uncheck Options > Open at Login